Career / Career Progression

 Are Cloud Technology Courses Worth It?

-A poorly implemented or conceived cloud solution could end up costing an organization much more money than it would ever save.
+A poorly implemented or conceived cloud solution could cost an organization much more money than it would ever save.
 Only with experience and training can cloud administrators learn to orchestrate a cloud environment, optimize resource allocation, and ensure their organization only pays for what gets used (while also getting everyone what they need).

 What Does Cloud Technology Training Cover?